camptools/governance/README.md

 or task is in within the purview of the authoritative decision or task.
 This decision should be a yes or no and should not change the authoritative decision or task.
 That should be brought up and addressed at a later time.

+##Officers
+The organizers are made up of the chairman, secretary, treasurer, and the chairs of the various committees in the volunteer level.
+In addition to these various representatives of the community may also be an organizer, however the number of these organizers should be kept to a minimum.
+When possible, it is favorable to have representatives from the community participate in the various committees in the volunteer level as they perform a majority of the work for the conference.
+The organizers should be kept as small as possible without sacrificing redundancy and without placing too much responsibility on any single individual.

+Each of the committees in the volunteer level should consist of at least a chair and a co-chair.
+Aside from that each various committees should choose its officers and positions for itself.
+These position must be documented in the committees code and changes to the number and title of officers must be approved by the organizers.

+##Documentation over Technology, manual over automated
+Currently the conference has little documentation, and the documentation that does exist contradicts itself in many places.
+This documentation needs to be codified and condensed into a few areas.
+This should be done prior to making technology decisions.
+That is, it is more important to have a simpler technology system and through documentation than automated systems with poor documentation.

+There should also be an emphasis on well defined manual processes over weakly defined automated processes.
+For instance, if given the choice between a well documented workflow for scheduling and displaying schedules, but it is manual using spreadsheets, and a undocumented workflow for scheduling and display schedules which is automated, the former should be chosen.

+##Decision and Task tracking
+Decisions and tasks should be tracked in git as it allows for keeping of history, easy distribution, easy review, and has more advanced tooling for the type of workflow needed for these items.
+Google Docs could work as an alternative but they suffer from being highly centralized and require permissions.
+Even when they are open, a link is still necessary.
+Using git in combination with Github, Bitbucket, or a similar system will enable a more open expression of decision and task tracking.
+The organizers and each committee should have their own repos.
+Both the code and the plan should be kept in the repository along with all of the approved and failed tasks and decisions.

+Keeping this historical information is important for review and onboarding new members.
+A pull request method may be used for proposing tasks and decisions.
+Failed tasks and decisions should either be kept as branches or placed in a special directory of failed tasks and decisions with proper diffs.
+The second method is more maintainable and less verbose, due to the fewer number of branches.
+It also allows tools to be run which can parse information more easily since branch switching will not be necessary.

+A special document format should be designed that can handle not only the six elements plus a code-version summary, but also a diff and additional information such as approved or failed, sign-offs, and potentially a voting record.

+##Delegation of work
+Work should be delegated away from the organizers to the committee teams.
+This ensures that there is always work to be done and will help to drive strong teams.
+This also allows the organizers to focus on the overall conference and not focus on the small details.
+This separation is of great importance and should not be infringed.

+The organizing team is responsible for ensuring the tasks of each committee are related to the generalized tasks laid out by the organizers plan.
+The tasks must also abide by the rules laid out in the organizers code.

+Members of the organizers may participate in the volunteer level committees, but their priority should be executing work for the organizers.
+This excludes the members of the organizers who chair the committees.
+Their responsibility is to ensure their team is running smoothly first and foremost.
+For this reason, there should be several members of the organizers who do not chair committees.

+Certain areas are under the purview of the organizers as passing the responsibility onto any singular committee would be difficult, such as branding.
+A branding subcommittee should exist inside the organizers, since branding touches almost every part of the conference.
+Branding is also a high level matter, as it has a direct influence on the conference's public perception.
+Other areas, such as drayage, communication, logistics, and web property development should remain separate committees.